Vehicle registration plates of Germany: US Forces vehicles

-The American Forces have tried to “blend in” their servicepersons′ private vehicles in another way.
+The American Forces have tried to "blend in" their serviceperson private vehicles in another way.
 Starting in 2000, they adopted a type of license plates which closely resembled the German plates yet bore area codes which were at that time not assigned to any district, i.e. AD, AF and HK, (Note: HK has meanwhile been assigned to Heidekreis.) later also IF and QQ.
 These codes still stood out, especially as they bore the NATO symbol instead of the EU's circle of stars and the registration seal candidly read Streitkräfte der Vereinigten Staaten von Amerika instead of, e.g. Bayern, Landratsamt Neustadt a.d.
 Waldnaab.
 Since 2006, the vehicles in question bear license plates with regular German area codes, generally referring to the district of their official stationing.

 East Germany, DDR

 The German Democratic Republic issued their own style of licence plates beginning in 1953.
 The first letter would indicate the Bezirk (administrative district (Note: Any GDR Bezirk consisted of several Kreise and was much larger than the unit described as district elsewhere on this page.)) where the vehicle was registered.
 These initials, however, did not refer to the name of the Bezirk but were distributed almost alphabetically from North to South.